Coventry University naming flagship new building after city icon Delia Derbyshire

-This building is going to be an absolute focal point for our Faculty of Arts and Humanities’ future.
+This building is going to be an absolute focal point for our Arts and Society schools’ future.
 We’re hugely excited about how the Delia Derbyshire building is going to take our facilities to a whole new level, and it’s really fitting that we can mark it by honouring the legacy of such an iconic influencer on the city and the arts industry as a whole as she was a woman who heralded so much, by her use of technological advancements in her artistic innovation.Dr Margaret Casely-Hayford CBE, Chancellor of Coventry University

 Delia Derbyshire changed the way listeners and viewers in Britain and beyond think about sound and the sonic possibilities in the world around us.
 Delia was inspired by the soundscapes she experienced in her home city of Coventry, finding beauty in the everyday, transforming the familiar into something extraordinary, whether that was a knock on the door, a metal lampshade or her own voice.

 The new Delia Derbyshire building at Coventry University will continue Delia's example, inspiring future generations of practitioners and audiences to further their creative spirit, through outstanding facilities across the arts and a commitment to overcoming boundaries of exclusion by realising the creative energy in us all.David Butler, trustee of the music charity Delia Derbyshire Day